csiebler/storagegrid-examples/README.md

 # StorageGRID Webscale Code Examples

-This repository contains short code examples on how to use NetApp StorageGRID Webscale's API endpoints (S3, Swift, CDMI).
+This repository contains short code examples on how to use NetApp StorageGRID Webscale's API endpoints (S3, Swift).

 ## Examples
 * S3 via Ruby (using AWS SDK for Ruby Version 2)